-The red-ruffed lemur (Varecia rubra) is listed as «critically endangered» by the IUCN and is also part of the 25 world’s most endangered primates.
+The Red-ruffed Lemur (Varecia rubra) is listed as «Critically Endangered» by the IUCN*.
 Its geographical range is restricted to northeastern Madagascar, in the primary forests of Masoala peninsula and Antongil Bay.
 Highly threatened by deforestation, habitat fragmentation and poaching, its wild population is plummeting.

 The aims of the program are:

-- to improve the management of the captive population of red-ruffed lemurs in Europe (that gathers more than 350 individuals) by creating an ex situ program in Madagascar;
+- to improve the management of the captive population of Red-ruffed Lemurs in Europe (that gathers more than 350 individuals) thanks to the creation of the ex situ program in Madagascar;

 - to long-term conserve one of the most endangered primate in the world by strengthening its wild numbers.

-Photo credit: © F. Perroux/Zoo de La Palmyre
+Photo credits: © F. Perroux/Zoo de La Palmyre, GERP.

 *International Union for Conservation of Nature